mrzamaniiii/Ground-Penetrating-Radar-Data-Processing/README.md

 # GPR Concrete Wall Analysis

 ## Overview
-This project focuses on the processing and interpretation of Ground Penetrating Radar (GPR) data acquired from a concrete wall in a basement car box.
 The primary objective was to process 15 parallel vertical profiles to detect and visualize the reinforcement rebars structure.
 The project moves from raw data analysis to a full 3D cube representation, enabling a clear view of the rebar layout within the wall.

 ## Parameters
 The dataset consists of 15 parallel vertical profiles collected with the following specifications: